-Company financial statements

-2024 2023

-£1,243,000 £876,000

-2% of Net assets 2% of Net assets

-In setting materiality, we have had regard to the nature and disposition of the investment portfolio.
+Company financial statements 2024 £1,243,000 2023 £876,000 Materiality Basis for determining materiality 2% of Net assets 2% of Net assets Rationale for the benchmark applied In setting materiality, we have had regard to the nature and disposition of the investment portfolio.
 Given that the VCT's portfolio is comprised of unquoted investments which would typically have a wider spread of reasonable alternative possible valuations, we have applied a percentage of 2% of net assets.
 In setting materiality, we have had regard to the nature and disposition of the investment portfolio.
 Given that the VCT's portfolio is comprised of unquoted investments which would typically have a wider spread of reasonable alternative possible valuations, we have applied a percentage of 2% of net assets.

-£932,000 £657,000

-75% of materiality 75% of materiality
+Performance materiality £932,000 £657,000 Basis for determining performance materiality 75% of materiality 75% of materiality Rationale for the percentage applied for performance materiality The level of performance materiality applied was set after having considered a number of factors including the expected total value of known and likely misstatements and the level of transactions in the year.
 The level of performance materiality applied was set after having considered a number of factors including the expected total value of known and likely misstatements and the level of transactions in the year.
-The level of performance materiality applied was set after having considered a number of factors including the expected total value of known and likely misstatements and the level of transactions in the year.

-£1,243,000 2% of Net assets In setting materiality, we have had regard to the nature and disposition of the investment portfolio.
-Given that the VCT's portfolio is comprised of unquoted investments which would typically have a wider spread of reasonable alternative possible valuations, we have applied a percentage of 2% of net assets. £932,000 75% of materiality The level of performance materiality applied was set after having considered a number of factors including the expected total value of known and likely misstatements and the level of

-Independent Auditor's Report continued
+Independent Auditor's Report | continued